-From the 5th to the 9th of July, we are planning, together with a large group of people, to disrupt Engie through civil disobedience actions.
+We are planning, together with a large group of people, to disrupt through civil disobedience actions.
 In view of the growing social and climate injustices, the perpetuation of colonial exploitation and the lack of measures to address the issues at stake, we consider it legitimate, necessary and urgent to move from simple public protest to civil disobedience.

 2. Our forms of action

 By deliberately breaking the laws, we are part of a long history of social struggles, where legitimate resistance opposes the power of corporations that put shareholder’s profit before people and life.